rochsystems/sentry-taiga/README.md

 Once enabled you can configure your settings for the project.
 You can also include default tags you wish to apply to issues created.

-I would recommend you create a specific user for Taiga to use with only `Reporter` priviledges to your projects.
+I would recommend you create a specific user for Taiga to use with only `Reporter` privileges to your projects.

 Bugs & Issues
 -------------